golemhq/golem/docs/source/tests.md

 ## Implicit vs Explicit Imports

-By default the test runner imports the golem.actions module and any page module implicitly during the execution.
+By default, the test runner imports the golem.actions module and any page module implicitly during the execution.
 Pages are saved as a list of strings.
 The GUI test builder complies with this format and generates code like the following: